tthorntone/AdNauseam-Wiki/µBlock-vs.-ABP:-efficiency-compared.md

 ![CPU benchmark](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/bgpage-cpu-si.comx10.png)

 I did measure CPU usage for content scripts (above is background page), but given the web page used for the benchmark is quite a bloated one, the useful figures were drawn in a see of noise.
-But the fact that ABP inserts 14,000+ CSS rules caused the CPU to used much more than µBlock (3 to 1 ratio).
+But the fact that ABP inserts 14,000+ CSS rules caused the CPU to used be much more than µBlock (3 to 1 ratio) when comparing content script CPU usage (above is background page CPU usage).

 Also, the amount of work µBlock does in its content scripts is proportional to the complexity of a web page.
 So given µBlock did much better than ABP in its content script for such a bloated web site means it has the right approach to implementing cosmetic filters.

 ### Related wiki pages